Build Multi-Agent Systems That Don't Wake You Up

 Foundation Phase

 Caxton is currently in early development.
-Core architecture is being implemented with a focus on getting the fundamentals right: WebAssembly isolation, FIPA messaging, and comprehensive observability.
+Core architecture is being implemented with a focus on getting the fundamentals right: configuration-driven agents, FIPA messaging, and comprehensive observability.